 Most of the time, they are best used indoors, and not outdoors.
 That’s not to say that they won’t work ok in a backyard, but they certainly won’t be the best that you can get.

 LED projectors tend to last a long time, which is probably why you see so many being sold on the used marketplace.
-They are reliable, in the main because they don’t burn out like standard lamp-based projectors do.
+They are reliable, in the main because they don’t burn out as standard lamp-based projectors do.

-They offer a brighter image than LCD projectors and use less-energy, but they will won’t offer the type of results you would want when watching movies outside, as they typically come with a low lumen-rating.
+They offer a brighter image than LCD projectors and use less energy, but they will won’t offer the type of results you would want when watching movies outside, as they typically come with a low lumen rating.
 If the environment is an important factor for you, it’s also good to note that LED projectors are easier to recycle as they don’t contain hazardous mercury.